Editor's Note: This post was initially published in April 2021 and has been updated for accuracy and comprehensiveness.

-Federal contracts are funded by the American taxpayer.
-With that in mind, there's a lot of accountability needed for how this money is spent and on whom it's being spent.
+The American taxpayer funds federal contracts.
+With that in mind, a lot of accountability is needed for how this money is spent and on whom it's being spent.

-To keep track of all of its vendors, all federal contractors are required to register in the System for Award Management, commonly known as SAM.
+To keep track of all of its vendors, all federal contractors must register in the System for Award Management, commonly known as SAM.

-SAM is a database containing information on all businesses working with the federal government with information such as location, small business status, business type (determined by their North American Industry Classification System or NAICS code), and much more.
+SAM is a database containing information on all businesses working with the federal government, such as location, small business status, business type (determined by their North American Industry Classification System or NAICS code), and much more.

 It's as simple as that.